 What Schneider sees as Al-Husseini’s “genocidally antisemitic” reading of the Qur’an is nothing more than the latter reading the Qur’an for the military manual that it is, exactly as is proper for the politico-spiritual leader of a barbaric martial people commanded to forever fight the infidel, and especially to kill the Jews.

 Certainly, Al-Husseini’s main ally would be Nazi Germany, but Nazi Germany’s main ally was not Al-Husseni.
 After the defeat of the Nazis, the Arab Muslims turned to the Soviet Union, who were equal-opportunity exterminators, rather than uniquely anti-Semitic.
 So it is not necessarily true that “the after-effects of that alliance [viz., Arab anti-Semitism and killing of Jews] continue to this day.”
-It is the outcome of more than just the alliance between Hitler and Al-Husseini.
+It is not the outcome of the alliance between Hitler and Al-Husseini; it is the cause of it.

 One suspects that Al-Husseini, a relatively small-time desert warlord with a rag-tag band of bandits, was a bit of an embarrassment to the mighty Führer.
 If Hitler was going to be impressed with an oriental leader, it would be one that would inspire the Nazi leader with great feats of savagery on a much grander scale.
 In this, Al-Husseini had nothing on Mustafa Kemal Atatürk, whom Hitler acknowledged as both his and Benito Mussolini’s teacher.
 Although Atatürk was fiercely anti-Muslim, Hitler’s admiration for him, nonetheless, does tie back to Palestine.